rogorido/sistercities/sistercities.md

 1. to extract data from wikidata using the query language SPARQL,
 2. to import the extracted data into R,
-3. to plot the data using the package ggplot2,
+3. to create barplots using the powerful graphics package ggplot2,
-4. to plot the data in maps with ggplot2.
+4. to create histograms with ggplot2,
+5. to create scatterplots with ggplot2,
+6. to create other types of new plots with ggplot2 extensions.

 # Wikidata: Cities and sister cities in Europe